kehantan/labbook/docs/assays/antiviral.rst

 Infection and treatment
 -----------------------

-Before the actual infection and treatment, we should prepare few things:
+Before the actual infection and treatment, we should prepare 2 things:

 #.
 Different concentrations of the compound we wanted to test.

+    We would dilute the compounds we wanted to test to the desired concentrations with 2% DMEM.
+The final volume of the compound we prepare should be 1500 uL.
+This volume was intended to be used with 6 well plate, we can be reduce the volume accordingly if we are using well plates of other sizes.

 #.
 Dilution of virus stock to the concentration we wanted to work with.

-**Different concentrations of compound we wanted to test**

-We usually dilute the compounds we wanted to test to the desired concentrations with 2% DMEM.
-The final volume of the compound we prepare should be 1500 uL.
-This volume was intended to be used with 6 well plate, we can be reduce the volume accordingly if we are using well plates of other sizes.

-**Dilution of virus stock to the concentration we wanted to work with**

     We need to know the pfu/mL of the virus stock and determine the MOI we wanted to use in order for this to work.
-We usually to 10 times dilution with 2% DMEM.
+We usually to 10 times dilution with 2% DMEM to the diluted concentration of virus stock we wanted to work with.

 **Procedure**